Odin tattoos are especially popular for men, but he’s someone any gender can engage with if they feel a special attachment to him.

 You will choose an image, and your tattoo artist will go to painstaking efforts to make sure your realistic Odin tattoo looks just like that image.

-If you’re a fan of Anthony Hopkins’s portrayal of Odin, this style will be the perfect way to capture a still from your favorite Thor movie.
+If you’re a fan of Anthony Hopkins’s portrayal of Odin, this tattoo style will be the perfect way to show a still from your favorite Thor movie.

-Realistic tattoos are typically done in black and grey which has a striking vintage portrait effect.
+Realistic tattoos are typically done in black and grey which has an outstanding vintage portrait effect.

 But there are realistic tattoo artists who work in color, so there are options within the style.